microsoft/AzureTRE/docs/quickstart.md

 make tre-deploy
 ```

 The Azure TRE is initially deployed with an invalid self-signed SSL certificate.
-This certificate is stored in the deployed KeyVault.
-To update the certificate in KeyVault needs to be repaced with one valid for the configured domain name.
+This certificate is stored in the deployed Key Vault.
+To update the certificate in Key Vault needs to be replaced with one valid for the configured domain name.
 To use a certificate from [Let's Encrypt][letsencrypt], simply run the command:

 ```cmd
 make letsencrypt